johnmarion1126/johnmarion1126/README.md

 ## Hello, World! :wave:

 My name is John and I'm a Software Engineer from the US. <br>
-If you want to connect, you can do so through my [LinkedIn](https://www.linkedin.com/in/johnmarionsanchez/). <br>
+If you want to connect, you can find me through my [LinkedIn](https://www.linkedin.com/in/johnmarionsanchez/). <br>

 ## Technologies & Tools